Constraining cosmology with weak lensing voids: Methodology

 The WL peak catalogues that may be used to identify tunnels contain peaks with a range of amplitudes (or heights) $\nu$.
 WL peaks of different amplitudes trace different components of the WL map, where the peaks with low or negative amplitudes trace underdense regions of the map, and those with high amplitudes trace overdense regions.
 Furthermore, peaks with low amplitudes are more susceptible to either being created or contaminated by GSN.
 It is therefore convenient to generate multiple sub-catalogues of a given WL peak catalogue, by retaining only the peaks with amplitudes larger than a given $\nu$ value.
 Varying the $\nu$ thresholds allows us to study how the tunnels respond to tracer catalogues with different properties.
 In this work we use WL peak catalogues with amplitudes of $\nu > 1,2$ and $3$ to identify tunnels, and will also use these $\nu$ values to denote the corresponding tunnel catalogues.

 In Fig. \ref{fig:visualisation} we show a visualisation of tunnels identified from catalogues of WL peaks with amplitudes $\nu > 2$.
 The figure shows WL maps, WL peaks and tunnels for the fiducial cosmology (left), and two sample cosmologies, blue (middle) and red (right) to exemplify the impact of changing cosmological parameters.
-Here it can be seen in the bottom left part of the panels that the red cosmology, which has the highest $S_8$ value of the three reference cosmologies, contains more overdense (orange) regions than the other two cosmologies.
-The increased overdensity in the bottom left of the red-cosmology panel leads to more WL peaks, which generates more small tunnels and fewer large tunnels relative to the other two cosmologies.
+Here it can be seen in the bottom left part of the panels that the red cosmology, which has the highest $S_8$ value of the three highlighted cosmologies, contains more overdense (orange) regions than the other two cosmologies.
+The changes in overdensity in the red-cosmology leads to more small tunnels in the bottom left of the panel, and more large tunnels at the top of the panel relative to the other two cosmologies.
 This highlights how changing the cosmological parameters changes the structure observed in WL maps and the corresponding WL void properties.